California Public Employees Retirement System Has $7.17 Million Holdings in Quaker Chemical Co. (NYSE:KWR)

 California Public Employees Retirement System boosted its holdings in Quaker Chemical Co.
 (NYSE:KWR) by 2.1% during the 4th quarter, HoldingsChannel.com reports.
 The institutional investor owned 28,275 shares of the specialty chemicals company’s stock after acquiring an additional 575 shares during the quarter.
 California Public Employees Retirement System’s holdings in Quaker Chemical were worth $7,165,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in the stock.
-Durable Capital Partners LP boosted its stake in Quaker Chemical by 3.5% in the third quarter.
-Durable Capital Partners LP now owns 1,561,810 shares of the specialty chemicals company’s stock valued at $280,673,000 after buying an additional 53,480 shares in the last quarter.
-GW&K Investment Management LLC boosted its stake in shares of Quaker Chemical by 2.7% during the third quarter.
-GW&K Investment Management LLC now owns 268,703 shares of the specialty chemicals company’s stock valued at $48,288,000 after purchasing an additional 7,088 shares in the last quarter.
-Copeland Capital Management LLC boosted its stake in shares of Quaker Chemical by 9.3% during the fourth quarter.
-Copeland Capital Management LLC now owns 179,722 shares of the specialty chemicals company’s stock valued at $45,540,000 after purchasing an additional 15,233 shares in the last quarter.
-Thrivent Financial for Lutherans boosted its stake in shares of Quaker Chemical by 58.0% during the third quarter.
-Thrivent Financial for Lutherans now owns 117,873 shares of the specialty chemicals company’s stock valued at $21,183,000 after purchasing an additional 43,274 shares in the last quarter.
-Finally, ProShare Advisors LLC boosted its stake in shares of Quaker Chemical by 1.6% during the third quarter.
-ProShare Advisors LLC now owns 41,842 shares of the specialty chemicals company’s stock valued at $7,519,000 after purchasing an additional 655 shares in the last quarter.
-83.78% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds have also recently made changes to their positions in KWR.
+Nisa Investment Advisors LLC boosted its stake in shares of Quaker Chemical by 2.3% during the third quarter.
+Nisa Investment Advisors LLC now owns 13,130 shares of the specialty chemicals company’s stock valued at $2,360,000 after purchasing an additional 300 shares in the last quarter.
+NEXT Financial Group Inc acquired a new stake in shares of Quaker Chemical during the third quarter valued at about $51,000.
+Harbor Investment Advisory LLC boosted its stake in shares of Quaker Chemical by 104.5% during the third quarter.
+Harbor Investment Advisory LLC now owns 180 shares of the specialty chemicals company’s stock valued at $32,000 after purchasing an additional 92 shares in the last quarter.
+Comerica Bank boosted its stake in shares of Quaker Chemical by 1.8% during the third quarter.
+Comerica Bank now owns 15,330 shares of the specialty chemicals company’s stock valued at $3,024,000 after purchasing an additional 275 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA boosted its stake in shares of Quaker Chemical by 211.4% during the third quarter.
+BNP Paribas Arbitrage SA now owns 3,453 shares of the specialty chemicals company’s stock valued at $621,000 after purchasing an additional 2,344 shares in the last quarter.
+83.78% of the stock is currently owned by hedge funds and other institutional investors.

-A number of analysts have recently commented on KWR shares.
-Zacks Investment Research raised Quaker Chemical from a “hold” rating to a “buy” rating and set a $304.00 price target on the stock in a research note on Tuesday, January 26th.
-Sidoti began coverage on Quaker Chemical in a research note on Monday, December 21st.
-They set a “neutral” rating on the stock.
+A number of brokerages have recently issued reports on KWR.
 TheStreet upgraded Quaker Chemical from a “c+” rating to a “b-” rating in a research report on Wednesday, November 18th.
+Zacks Investment Research upgraded Quaker Chemical from a “hold” rating to a “buy” rating and set a $304.00 price objective for the company in a research report on Tuesday, January 26th.
+Sidoti began coverage on Quaker Chemical in a research report on Monday, December 21st.
+They set a “neutral” rating for the company.
 Finally, Deutsche Bank Aktiengesellschaft began coverage on Quaker Chemical in a research report on Friday, December 11th.
 They set a “buy” rating and a $285.00 price objective for the company.
 Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
 The stock has a consensus rating of “Buy” and an average price target of $248.00.

 About Quaker Chemical